 Morocco Highlight: Visiting the Ait Ben Haddou Kasbah first thing in the morning when no one was around.
 Also the beautiful Riad where I stayed in Marrakesh was heaven.
 I hope to return sometime.

 Morocco Lowpoint: Heading across the Sahara Desert at dust.
 Getting caught in a Sandstorm in the dark.
-Wondering if we would actually arrive at our desert camp.
+Wondering if we would actually arrive safely at our desert camp.
+This was a very bad day.

 Planning Corporate Travel